davidgiven/fluxengine/doc/disk-atarist.md

   - `atarist820`: a 820kB 3.5" disk, with 82 cylinders, 2 sides, and 10 sectors
 	per track.

 See [the IBM format documentation](disk-ibm.md) for more information.
+Note that only some PC 3.5" floppy disk drives are capable of seeking to the 82nd track.

 Useful references